DISIC/referentiel-mobile-tactile/mobile-touch-guidelines-criteria.md

 - W3C Mobile Accessibility: [3.2 Touch Target Size and Spacing](http://www.w3.org/TR/mobile-accessibility-mapping/#touch-target-size-and-spacing).

 ###### Level mapping
-</p>The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
-For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it's a **level A criterion**. </p>
+The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
+For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it's a **level A criterion**.

 #### 14.2 [AA] Browser zoom functionality should not be suppressed or limited, has this rule been followed?